Best Of16 min read

 Cons:

-• Flat fee is punishing on small balances
+• Flat fee hurts small accounts badly

 • Limited portfolio customization